-In keeping with the Teacher---Scholar model, pedagogical research and publications are evaluated by the same high, medium, and low levels as discipline---specific research in one's field.
-It is expected that most candidates will have publications of pedagogical research and/or discipline---specific or domain research.
-The balance of discipline---specific and pedagogical research is decided at the department or program level, and is available in Addendum II.
+In keeping with the Teacher-Scholar model, pedagogical research and publications are evaluated by the same high, medium, and low levels as discipline-specific research in one's field.
+It is expected that most candidates will have publications of pedagogical research and/or discipline-specific or domain research.
+The balance of discipline-specific and pedagogical research is decided at the department or program level, and is available in Addendum II.

 Items such as the number of publications, number of authors on a given publication, and order of author names varies depending on the discipline, potential publication source, and nature of the research project.
 Many journals or conferences limit the length of a publication in terms of pages, words, or file size.
 In some publications, the authors are listed in order of contribution; whereas, other publications list authors alphabetically.
 It is up to the candidate to explain their contribution to the publication and the requirements of the publication source.
+These requirements apply to co-PI and contributors to grant proposals.